 Open: Daily 09:00-16:30 Cost per tulip: €0.25

 Appreciating rows and rows of colourful flower fields can be thirsty work, especially on a bicycle.
 I’ve heard great things about Buitenplaats Plantage, an organic cafe with a lovely garden where the kids can run free while you soak up the sun.
 Just take note for the little ones, that the ponds are not fenced.
-At Easter, the Paashaas (Easter Bunny) is also visiting on the 21st and 22nd of April.

 This is a working tulip farm in Voorhout where you can enjoy a guided tour amongst the kleurrijk (colourful) flower fields, learning more about the process from bulb to tulip.
 Being amid these blooming fields also makes for great photo opportunities.
 And of course you will be able to replenish with a hot drink, and an appeltaart met slagroom (apple pie with cream) or indulge in a freshly made stroopwafel (syrup waffle).
 De Tulperij is the perfect place to buy bulbs to colourise your own garden.

 This 17th century mansion is not strictly a place to appreciate tulips but it is most certainly well worth a side trip while on a flower safari in the Bollenstreek.
-Guided tours inside the castle transport you back to the Golden Age era of the Netherlands, although tours are suspended at the time of writing due to restoration work.
+Guided tours inside the castle transport you back to the Golden Age era of the Netherlands, although tours are suspended at the time of writing due to the Coronavirus.
 Keep an eye on their website and Facebook page for updates.
 Take a breather from all the cycling or hiking with a stroll through the magnificent gardens and forest and let the kids cuddle a furry friend in the kinderboerderij (petting farm).
 Be sure not to miss their popular summer classical concerts.